 Customer relations is easy to define.
 In the most simple dictionary terms, the concept of customer relations refers to the relationships your business has with customers.

-This means that customer relations involve the way your business treats customers, how it interacts with customers, how it communicates with customers, how it retains customers, and much more.
-This all adds up to mean that customer relations might be the sum of all consumer interactions.
+This means that customer relations involve the way your business treats customers, how it interacts, communicates and retains customers.
+Customer relations might be the sum of all consumer interactions.

 What’s the Difference Between Customer Service and Customer Relations?